jedick/plotmydata/README.md

 You can access the ADK Dev UI at <http://localhost:8080>.

+The LLM used here is gpt-4o-mini.
-In case you want to use a different model, change it in `entrypoint.sh`.
+If you want to use a different model, change it in `entrypoint.sh`.

 ## Run the project (local LLM)